 Instead, they try to conform to society's false expectation of mutual orgasm during intercourse.
 That is not the correct approach, at least in the beginning.
 Couples need to know and accept what does work before they can branch out into new areas of exploration.
 Women and couples need to accept what works best for them rather than seeing themselves as abnormal, and trying to force things to work that simply will not or cannot.

 Learning How for Women

-How does one engage in outercourse?
+How does one participate in outercourse?
 The basic ingredients of outercourse are pressure, friction, and rhythm.
 As one can then guess, there is an infinite combination of possible techniques that result.
-The specifics of how to engage in this activity will depend on the individual, as they are likely to have their own unique needs.
+The specifics of how to explore this activity will depend on the individual, as they are likely to have their own unique needs.

 These needs will have physical as well as mental components, as women's bodies and minds vary from one individual to the next.
 Trial and error will determine what works best for each woman.
 Women who have a history of masturbating in this way will already have a very good idea of what works best for them.
 Those who do not know their individual needs should be open to experimentation.

 The experiences and activities that result in infants and young girls learning how to masturbate in this way will provide some insight for older girls and women wanting to learn how.
 If you follow the progression of developmental steps they likely took you may discover your own technique.
 As an infant, a diaper would provide a thick soft pad to press against the vulvar area.
 While laying on their stomach any rocking motion on their part may stimulate the vulvar area.
 While initially these movements may be subtle, they may not be once the necessary motor skills have developed.